-The degree will provide you with a thorough training in theoretical and applied economics.
-You will be confronted with the latest developments in the field and will develop an ability to provide critical and analytical interpretation of past and current economic events.
-You will be able to engage in policy analysis and you will be able to support it through a competent, informative and critical use of economic data, statistics and quantitative tools.
-Your ability to engage in economic and policy analysis will be supported by the development of communication, team-building, reflective and project management skills.
+The degree will provide you with a thorough training in theoretical and applied economics and finance.
+You will be confronted with the latest developments in these fields and will develop an ability to provide critical and analytical interpretation of past and current economic and financial events.
+You will be able to engage in policy analysis and you will be able to support it through a competent, informative and critical use of economic and financial data using statistics and quantitative tools.
+Your ability to engage in economic, financial and policy analysis will be supported by the development of communication, teambuilding, reflective and project management skills.